The Problem

 Geographical and Regulatory Constraints

-• High-growth regions such as Africa, MENA, and GCC remain underutilized due to access limitations
+High-growth regions such as Africa, MENA, the GCC, and India remain underutilized due to access limitations

 Low Liquidity